[?] Subscribe To This Site

 His eyes were blurry, his hands trembled, and his step faltered.

-The family would eat together at the dinner table.
 But the elderly grandfather’s shaky hand and failing sight made eating rather difficult.

 Peas rolled off his spoon, drooping on the floor.
 When he grasped his glass of milk, it often spilled clumsily on the tablecloth.